hluk/copyq-commands/Global/README.md

 When such snippet is selected, user is prompted to replace these placeholders with custom content.

+To create your first snippet:

+1. create "Snippets" tab (Ctrl+T),
+2. add new item (Ctrl+N) with a snippet:

+    You picked ${Fruit:apples,oranges,pears}!

+3. set optional snippet name (Ctrl+F2), e.g. "Fruit".

+Triggering the Snippets command (with a global shortcut) will show a simple dialog where you can pick the snippet by its name.

+To pick different tab name, you have to change the command's code.

+    var snippetsTabName = '&Snippets'

 ### [Capitalize Selected Text for Titles](to-title-case.ini)

 E.g. changes "Do androids dream of electric sheep?" to "Do Androids Dream of Electric Sheep?".